Best easy oven beef stew recipe! This homemade beef stew has meltingly tender pieces of beef chuck roast, carrots, and potato in a rich broth.

 Add the onions and garlic, and sauté for 3-4 minutes, stirring regularly.

 Stir in the balsamic vinegar and tomato paste; cook, stirring regularly, for about 1-2 minutes.
+You’ll want to get all the brown bits on the bottom mixed in.
 Add the flour, rosemary, and thyme, and cook for 1-2 minutes, stirring regularly.

-Return the beef and its juices back to the pot.
+Return the beef cubes and their juices back to the pot.
 Add the beef broth, water, and bay leaves, and stir to combine.
 Bring to a boil.

 Cover, and bake in the preheated oven for 2 hours.
 Carefully remove the pot from the oven, and add the carrots and potatoes.

-Cover, and return to the oven for 1 hour more, or until the vegetables are cooked, the broth is thickened, and the meat is tender.
-Sprinkle with parsley, if desired, before serving.
+Cover, and return to the oven for 1 hour more, or until the vegetables are cooked, the liquid has thickened, and the meat is tender.
+Sprinkle with fresh parsley, if desired, before serving.

 Tips

-- I think the beef stew tastes even better the second day after it has had a chance to sit and chill overnight.
+- Makes great leftovers!
+Beef stew is one of those dishes that tastes even better the second day after it has had a chance to sit and chill overnight.

 Storage